oronymzy/schoolwork/docs/MCC-COMI160-sfbpSDF.md

 # selected fictional business proposals for Sir Donald's Fast Food
-After inventing a fictional company (*My Irresistible Technology Company*) and a fictional potential employer (*Sir Donald's Fast Food*), throughout the class I wrote brief business proposals for ways I could improve the technological capabilities of my potential employer.
+After inventing a fictional company (*My Irresistible Technology Company*) and a fictional potential employer (*Sir Donald's Fast Food*), throughout the course I wrote brief business proposals for ways I could improve the technological capabilities of my potential employer.
 Some of the more memorable proposals are collected below, with minor modifications.
 There is also [an accompanying presentation](MCC-COMI160-prstSDF.md).

 ## executive summary